 Instead, consider all of your variable expenses.
 Some will be more fluid than others.
 Where can you make cuts?

 Cutting your spending can be difficult.
 In this case it may help to make a direct correlation between the money you’re saving and what it’s going to be spent on.
 If you cut your grocery bill one week by $20, for instance, by buying all generic, with no meat and no pre-packaged snacks, you can connect that $20 directly to a present you intend to buy for a loved one.

 Set a schedule

 It’s normal to get discouraged, and if you start falling behind it might seem easier to just give up on saving and put it all on your credit card.
-But if you can put together a savings plan from here until the holidays and might it stick, you’ll have the holiday experience you want and you won’t be left paying for it years later.
+But if you can put together a savings plan through the holidays (and beyond) and make it stick, you’ll have the holiday experience you want and you won’t be left paying for it years later.